The Hausdorff- and Nagata-dimension of M\"obius spaces: Introduction

 \section{Introduction}

-It is well known that for any hyperbolic metric space we can define its boundary at infinity and equip it with a visual metric.
-It is also well known that there is a choice to be made when defining such a metric and that the resulting metric space is not independent of that choice.
+It is well known that for any $\mathrm{CAT(-1)}$ space $X$ we can define its boundary at infinity and equip it with a family of visual metrics $\{ \rho_x \}_{x \in X}$.
+It is also well known that these metrics are generally depending on the base point $x$.
 However, it is known that all these metrics belong to the same M\"obius structure, meaning that they all define the same cross-ratio-triple

 It turns out that M\"obius structures are a geometric structure in their own right that can exist without the aid of a metric.
-This has been studied in \cite{Buyalo} and \cite{Medici1} where the notion of generalized M\"obius spaces has been introduced.
-In fact, generalized M\"obius spaces lie somewhere between metric spaces and topological spaces.
+This has been studied in \cite{Buyalo} and \cite{IM17a}, the notion of M\"obius spaces having been introduced in the former.
+In fact, M\"obius spaces lie somewhere between metric spaces and topological spaces.
 They carry a natural topological structure, which is not necessarily metrizable.
-Thus, one may wonder which geometric notions that are known on metric spaces can be carried over to generalized M\"obius spaces.
-In this paper, we will give a positive answer to this question in the case of the Hausdorff- and the Nagata-dimension.\\
+Thus, one may wonder which geometric notions that are known on metric spaces can be carried over to M\"obius spaces.
+In this paper, we will give a positive answer to this question in the case of the Hausdorff- and the Nagata-dimension, provided that the M\"obius structure is induced by a quasi-metric.\\

+A quasi-metric on a set $Z$ is a map $\rho : Z \times Z \rightarrow \mathbb{R}$ that satisfies the same properties as a metric, except that the triangle-inequality is replaced by a weaker condition (see section \ref{sec:Preliminaries} for a precise definition).
+Furthermore, throughout the paper we will allow the possibility that the set $Z$ contains a point that `lies at infinity' with respect to $\rho$ (see section \ref{sec:Preliminaries}).
+Whenever $\rho$ has a point at infinity, we call $\rho$ an extended quasi-metric.
+Any (extended) quasi-metric induces a M\"obius structure via the formula above.
+If two quasi-metrics $\rho$, $\rho'$ induce the same M\"obius structure, we call them M\"obius equivalent.
+As we will see, any two M\"obius equivalent quasi-metrics can be obtained from each other through a finite number of rescalings and involutions (see section \ref{sec:Preliminaries}).
+Any quasi-metric notion that is invariant under rescaling and taking involution is therefore an invariant of the induced M\"obius structure.

+There is an easy, naive way to generalise many notions from metric spaces to quasi-metric spaces, simply by replacing the metric by a quasi-metric in the definition.
+We will use this approach to generalise the notions of Hausdorff- and Nagata-dimension to quasi-metric spaces and prove that any two M\"obius equivalent quasi-metrics yield the same Hausdorff- and Nagata-dimension.
+In other words:

+\begin{thmintro} Let $(X,M)$ be a M\"obius space, $\rho$ a (possibly extended) quasi-metric inducing $M$.
+Let $\rho'$ be a rescaling or an involution of $\rho$.